October 16, 2025

 Airtable feels like a spreadsheet on steroids, and for someone who meticulously tracks performance metrics and projects, it was a dream to use.
 It’s great for projects where data organization is key.
 The free plan allowed me up to 1,200 records per base, which was sufficient for smaller datasets.

 It was also relatively easy for me to set up project trackers and content calendars through customizable templates.
-However, the storage limitations started feeling slightly restrictive as my projects grew.
+However, reviewers on G2 mention that we have to be mindful of the storage limitations.

 I tested Airtable’s automation by setting triggers to update status fields when deadlines approached, which reduced manual follow-ups.
 The ability to visualize the same data in multiple formats, like Kanban and Grid view, made my workflow highly efficient.